Skip to Main Content

 Dr. Oreck added that support from family and friends is crucial during recovery from PPP, especially as the birthing parents return to their baseline.
 Many people who go through an episode of PPP struggle to grasp what happened, how it happened, and what it means about who they are as a person and a parent.
 Family and friends can help immensely by actively listening, offering kind and nonjudgmental feedback, and grounding the person in their sense of self.

-Origin contributing writer Robin Zabiegalski
+Robin Zabiegalski headshot.

 Robin Zabiegalski